Anomalous-Sentiment/SINoALICE-Tracker/README.md

 Note that the website will not display any data without a working database connection.
 You must provide the database yourself.
 The SQL commands to create and initialise a working database can also be found in the second part of the project here: [SINoALICE-DB-Updater Database SQL](https://github.com/Anomalous-Sentiment/SINoALICE-DB-Updater/tree/main/database)

+## Oauth Authentication
+Discord authentication was initially implemented, but I eventually turned it offI didn't see much point to the login, especially since I don't actually need to authenticate users in the first place.
+The one possiblity I did consider was an access list to blacklist people who might abuse the site, but that was more trouble than it was worth, and contradictory to how I wanted to display all the data to everyone anyway.

+In the end, authentication was turned off, but can be turned on again through the environment variable.

 ## Setup

 Install the dependencies: